byuicampuscd/portfolio-generator/New Portfolio Generator/NewPortfolioGeneratorNotes.md

 ## New Portfolio Generator Notes

 ### Today
-1. figure out catalouger
+1. figure out catalouger -- it's rough
-1. see if we can write one file with all teams in one
+1. see if we can write one file with all teams in one -- I believe it's possible
-1. figure out how many readers we need
+1. figure out how many readers we need -- min 7, max 10 :(
 1. figure out logic for if statements

 ### Goals